andrewt0301/hse-acos-course/docs/part1ca/Tasks/homeworks.md

 7. ###### FuncSort

-   Write a program, that inputs N, then N numbers, and then outputs them sorted in one line.
+   Write a program, that inputs `N`, then N integer numbers, and then outputs them sorted in one line.
-   You may need to write a sort subroutine, but it is not mandatory here.
+   You need to write a function for sorting numbers (use any sorting algorithm you like).
+   Pass the addresses of array start and array end to the function in registers `a0` and `a1` respectively.

    Input:
    ```